Nimaoth/Nev/docs/virtual_file_system.md

-# Virtual file system (VFS)
+# Virtual filesystem (VFS)

-Nev uses a virtual file system internally.
+Nev uses a virtual filesystem internally.
 The VFS is a tree of different types of file systems (local, in-memory, remote, etc.).

 Here are the types of file systems that are supported:
-- `VFS` - The base type for all other file systems, which can be used as a container/folder for other VFSs.
+- `VFS` - The base type for all other filesystems, which can be used as a container/folder for other VFSs.
 - `VFSInMemory` - This file system stores files in RAM.
 - `VFSLocal` - This represents your local filesystem.
 - `VFSLink` - This file system can link into a subfolder of another file systems.
 Cycles are not allowed.